 When it comes to clothes, you may have a pattern of buying something slightly bigger or smaller in size because it’s discounted.
 How about grabbing an item that’s not your style in an unflattering color because it’s on sale?
 Yup, we’ve all done that.

 This is why having style goals can help you save money and shop with clear intentions.
 Below are a few goals to help you build a wardrobe you adore.

 1. Declutter and donate pieces that don’t fit your body or style anymore

 One of the easiest style goals you can make and accomplish is to keep your closet simple.
 Go through your clothes and toss items that don’t fit your fashion goals anymore.
-Make three piles: donate, discard, and keep.
+A closet purge is a great idea.
+You can start the process with three piles: donate, discard, and keep.

 If it’s hard for you to let go of some pieces, start slowly.
 Now that summer is almost over, look through your summer clothes and trim them down to pieces you’d want to keep for next year.